TSAssistant: A Human-in-the-Loop Agentic Framework for Automated Target Safety Assessment: Discussion

 \section{Discussion}

 \tool is designed to explore whether a hierarchical multi-agent architecture with human-in-the-loop design can accelerate \tsa report drafting under expert oversight.
-The three-layer instruction architecture separates reusable coordination logic and sources from task-specific constraints, and is intended to enable standardized and generalizable safety assessment across diverse targets.
-A defining design decision is the section-based decomposition: rather than generating a full report in a single LLM call, each section is independently grounded and citable.
-This modularity is intended to simplify human review, enable targeted revision without regenerating the entire report, and produce outputs structured to align with regulatory documentation standards.

-Anticipated challenges in deploying systems of this kind include sensitivity to ambiguous or underspecified target queries, variability in evidence prioritisation across sections, reconciliation of conflicting evidence across databases, and adaptation to targets with sparse literature coverage. \tool incorporates retrieval constraints, mandatory citation enforcement, and embedded human validation checkpoints intended to address these.
-The effectiveness of these mechanisms, along with the workflow efficiency dimensions described in \cref{sec:experiments}, will be characterised quantitatively in subsequent revisions.
+Across the four evaluations, \tool produces reproducible endpoint-level claims (\cref{sec:eval:concordance}), achieves high sentence-level grounding under subagent decomposition with cross-section memory (\cref{sec:eval:esr}), shows substantial agreement with a human reference on the ortholog benchmark (\cref{sec:eval:seqhom}), and yields net-positive expert-driven refinement (\cref{sec:eval:hitl}).
+Anticipated challenges in deploying systems of this kind include sensitivity to ambiguous or underspecified target queries, variability in evidence prioritization across sections, reconciliation of conflicting evidence across databases, and adaptation to targets with sparse literature coverage. \tool incorporates retrieval constraints, mandatory citation enforcement, and embedded human validation checkpoints intended to address these.
 Future work will further explore automatic evidence conflict resolution, tighter integration with internal proprietary databases, and extension to related early-safety workflows such as genotoxicity and cardiotoxicity assessment.

-More broadly, target safety assessment represents a critical and resource-intensive step in drug discovery, requiring significant time and expert effort across the pharmaceutical industry to synthesise heterogeneous evidence and guide downstream experimental and clinical decisions.
-While recent advances in LLM-based systems have aimed to support such workflows, \tool is, to our knowledge, among the first frameworks specifically tailored to the needs of toxicologists and pharmaceutical scientists. \tool aims to reduce the mechanical burden of evidence synthesis and report drafting, leaving safety judgement to expert reviewers while providing a structured and accessible interface for leveraging recent advances in agentic AI within a regulated, high-stakes context.
+More broadly, target safety assessment is a resource-intensive step in drug discovery, and \tool is, to our knowledge, among the first frameworks specifically tailored to the needs of toxicologists and pharmaceutical scientists.
+By reducing the mechanical burden of evidence synthesis and report drafting while preserving expert oversight through section-level refinement and progressive personalization, \tool aims to contribute to a broader vision of AI-augmented pharmaceutical safety science where agentic AI and human expertise are complementary.